xvitaly/faqbot/README.md

 [![GitHub issues](https://img.shields.io/github/issues/xvitaly/faqbot.svg?label=issues&maxAge=60)](https://github.com/xvitaly/faqbot/issues)
 ---

-FAQ bot for [Telegram](https://telegram.org/) messenger will find keywords from its database and automatically post hyperlinks.
+FAQ bot for the [Telegram](https://telegram.org/) messenger will find keywords from its database and automatically post them to groups, super-groups or private chats.

 Warning!
 Do not use `dev` branch in production due to possible breaking changes.
 Use `master` instead.